 This program aims to foster innovation, grow the STEM community, and engage intelligent, creative, and passionate young women in the everyday life of scientists and engineers.
 Throughout the week, students will participate in job shadowing, hands-on projects, professional development, networking activities and more!

 Each year, the Division of Plastic and Reconstructive Surgery hosts 15-30 talented high school and undergraduate students in our research laboratories.
 The program is free to participants.
 STARS interns spend 7 weeks mastering basic lab techniques, participating in research projects, and presenting their work all under the mentorship of experienced researchers.
 Typically the internship begins in late June and extends to the first week in August, exact dates to be determined.
-The STARS program will not be accepting new applicants for the 2022 session.

 Seeds of Change partners Stanford undergraduates in technology disciplines with high school students interested in advancing the participation of women and girls in STEM, and provides an integrated curriculum of mentoring, training and skills development.
 The program’s goal is to establish and retain young women in technology fields, and create future women STEM leaders.